tolitius/towel/README.md

 ### basics

-where libraries can help is _consistency_ and _repeatability_ which realy enhances and helps composing things, such as code things.
+where libraries can help is _consistency_ and _repeatability_ which really enhances and helps composing things, such as code things.

-in the world of LLMs most of these HTTP APIs and their capabilities are very incosistent, which is why libraries such as [litellm](https://github.com/BerriAI/litellm) and others help a lot.
+in the world of LLMs most of these HTTP APIs and their capabilities are very inconsistent, which is why libraries such as [litellm](https://github.com/BerriAI/litellm) and others help a lot.

 towel also aims to provide consistency across models, so it is important to understand the basics: simple ways to engage LLMs without `@towel`s or plans.